Maece97/EDPOA/README.md

 TODO Jonas ADR on caching

-TODO Kris ADR on window types
+TODO Kris ADR on window types - link in topologies file

+TODO Kris ADR on new service granularities

 ## Diagrams